 Checkpoints - Limit <title> tags to characters or less

-This is important for SEO for the reason that when you search for something on a search engine for example Google the first 60 characters are listed and anything else will be listed as "……".
-In addition to that longer titles will be truncated in search engine results.
+This is important for SEO for the reason that when you search for something on a search engine for example Google, the first 60 characters is likely to be listed and anything else and any remaining text after that is likely not to be included.

 This checkpoint checks the title tags and makes sure that the content inside the tag does not exceed 60 characters in length.